Beast Race

-Animal Race (Portuguese: Corrida dos Bichos) is an upcoming Brazilian science fiction film directed by Fernando Meirelles, Rodrigo Pesavento and Ernesto Solis, co-written by Solis and Rodrigo Lages.
-It is set in a dystopian Rio de Janeiro, where the sea has dried up and the city has taken on a new geographic configuration.
+Beast Race (Portuguese: Corrida dos Bichos) is a 2026 Brazilian action science fiction film directed by Fernando Meirelles (in his first Portuguese language feature since City of God), Rodrigo Pesavento and Ernesto Solis, co-written by Solis and Rodrigo Lages.
+Starring Matheus Abreu, Rodrigo Santoro, Isis Valverde, Bruno Gagliasso, Grazi Massafera, Seu Jorge and Leandro Firmino, it is set in a dystopian Rio de Janeiro, where the sea has dried up and the city has taken on a new geographic configuration.

-It stars Rodrigo Santoro, Isis Valverde, Bruno Gagliasso, Grazi Massafera, Seu Jorge e Leandro Firmino.

-The film is scheduled to be released in 2026.
+The film had its world premiere at the Narrative Spotlight section of the 2026 South by Southwest Film & TV Festival on 17 March.
+It is scheduled to be release by in 7 August on Prime Video.

 Plot

 In a dark future, Rio de Janeiro faces a radical transformation after the disappearance of the sea.
 In this new scenario, the city hosts a brutal competition known as the "Beasts Racing" in which people from marginalized classes, called "Bichos" (slang for animals) are used by tycoons as pawns in million-dollar gambling.
 A courageous young man enters the racing with the goal of saving his sister's life, confronting the oppressive system and putting his own life at risk.